mne-tools/mne-lsl/doc/install.rst

     $ python -c 'from bsl.externals import pylsl'

-If this command doesn't raise an error, then ``BSL`` will be able to run by itself.
-However, if this is not the case, you have to correctly setup `pylsl`_.
+If you prefer to use a different version, or if the command above raises an error, `pylsl`_ can be installed in the same environment as ``BSL``. ``BSL`` will automaticaly select `pylsl`_ and will prefer the version installed in the same environment above the version distributed in ``bsl.externals``.
-`pylsl`_ requires a binary library, called ``liblsl`` to operate.
-But the binary library might not been downloaded alongside `pylsl`_.

-To test if `pylsl`_ is working, try the following command in a terminal:
+`pylsl`_ requires a binary library called ``liblsl`` to operate.
+The binary library may or may not have been downloaded alongside `pylsl`_.
+To test if an install of `pylsl`_ is working, use the following command in a terminal:

 .. code-block:: console

     $ python -c 'import pylsl'

-If it didn't raise an error, congratulation, you have a working setup!
-However, if an error is raised, please refer to the instructions below or to the `LabStreamingLayer Slack <https://labstreaminglayer.slack.com>`_.
+If this command did not raise an error, congratulation, you have a working install of `pylsl`_!
+However, if an error is raised, please refer to the instructions below or to the
+`LabStreamingLayer Slack <https://labstreaminglayer.slack.com>`_.

 Linux